Hamburger menu icon

 Labels

-As we mentioned in the last section, comparing tags against the official products that you know to be real, can be a telltale marker.
+As I mentioned in the last section, comparing tags against the official products that you know to be real, can be a telltale marker.
 Check codes, spacing, layout and colours.

 Printing / Colour / Pattern